-Each of these objects is summarized in Chapter 1, "DataBlade Module Concepts."
+Each of these objects is summarized in Chapter 1, "DataBlade Module Concepts," on page 1-1

 After you specify the user-defined objects, imported objects, and files you want to include in your DataBlade module, use BladeSmith to generate the files you need for compiling a shared object file or dynamic link library, managing a DataBlade module in your Informix database server, testing object functionality, and creating installation packaging files.
 These categories of files are described in the following table.